Generic selectors

 The most common covenant is a marriage between a man and woman in which they vow to trust, love, and care for each other in a very special relationship that is only shared with each other.
 (Even though most marriages require a license from the government, it is their verbal pledge or vow to one another before God that is the basis for the covenant in exactly the same manner as our baptismal covenant with God.)
 Their relationship is based upon mutual trust that each will remain faithful, love and care for each other throughout their lives while providing for each other’s physical, mental, emotional, and spiritual needs.

 When children come into a marriage, there is an unspoken covenant because they are helpless and dependent upon their parents for everything.
 The children trust their parents to care and provide for them.
-This makes the bond of trust implicit; that is, the children trust their parents because they have no choice.
+This makes the bond of trust IMPLICIT; that is, the children trust their parents because they have no choice.

 A close, personal friendship with someone is obviously another type of covenant because it is also based upon mutual trust and respect.
 Even though it may not be as formal or emotionally deep as marriage or baptism, it is still a covenant relationship.
 One example of this is the friendship between David and Jonathan: